 Helsinki’s colour palette is based on the colours that can be seen and recognised in Helsinki’s urban landscape.
 Individual colours have been refined to match the package.

 These defined four colour hues (CMYK) must be used in four-colour printing.
 Separate hues have also been defined in Pantone colours for both coated and non-coated papers in the .ase colour palette below.

 Foil and metallic hue printing (Pantone) may be used with silver and gold colours.
 Elsewhere the hues must be within the given RGB and CMYK values.
 Grey and black cannot be used with % values or hues.

-In a digital environment, the colours should be used only in RGB formats and Helsinki Design System (HDS) guidelines should be followed.
+In a digital environment, the colours should be used only in HEX/RGB formats and Helsinki Design System (HDS) guidelines should be followed.

 Safe color combinations

-For best accessibility results use included color matrix safe to find color combinations where the contrast of the different colors are the greatest.
+For best accessibility results use included color matrix for colour combinations where the contrast of the different colors are the greatest.
 By using these color combinations you will ensure that the text is visible everywhere and for everyone.
+When using other combinations pay attention to accessibility for example enlarging elements for better readability.

 Helsinki’s colour palette includes a lot of colours that can be used.
 The adjacent table shows which colours are good matches.
 The chosen prime colour (row) can be combined with the additional colour indicated in the table (column).